Continental Divide Trail Thru Hike Gear List - Shawn

 Notes:

 I’m taking the same quilt and sleeping pad that I had on the PCT.
-The tent is also the same, albeit an updated version (which I actually don’t like as much as the old one!).
+The tent is also the same, albeit an updated version (which as mentioned I actually don’t like as much as the old one!).

 A tent with 2 doors and 2 vestibules is key to a happy marriage